-Barack Obama coins were already being sold by TV shopping show coin dealers and small non-governmental mints, even before Obama was elected President of the United States.
+Barack Obama coins were already being sold on television and cable channels by shopping show coin dealers and small non-governmental mints, even before Obama was elected President of the United States.
 Colorized coins featuring portraits of him are appealing collectibles because Obama has stirred the emotions of many Americans like no other Presidential candidate in U.S. history.

-The sellers of Obama coins play up the historic and emotional aspects of Obama's success, often marketing these coins as rare, limited edition collectibles that could increase in value over time.
-When you mix emotions and investment decisions, your pocketbook is nearly always a loser.
+The sellers of Obama coins play up the historical and emotional aspects of Obama's success, often marketing these coins as rare, limited edition collectibles that could increase in value over time.
+When you mix emotions and investment decisions, your pocketbook is almost always a loser.

 According to nationally-known coin expert Scott A. Travers, author of The Coin Collector's Survival Manual, "These coins are terrible investments.
 The value of these coins is what you can spend them for today.
 And the value of these coins for the foreseeable future will still be the face value — what you can spend them for today.
 Do not buy these coins as anything other than souvenirs."

 Travers goes on to warn, "We know that a consumer buys these items as an investment when he or she purchases very high numbers of them.
 There is a reasonable assumption that if a consumer places an order for 300 or 500 of these items that future profit potential has motivated the purchase.
 If a consumer purchases a small number of coins, we know that there is little or no profit incentive driving the purchase.
 Small quantity purchases are often for family and friends.
 I recommend never purchasing these coins as an investment or in the hopes of making money."